Introduction to Automated Negotiation: The Equilibrium Selection Problem

 However, it can still happen that a symmetric game has multiple symmetric equilibria.
 In that case, we can apply the Pareto-optimality criterion from Section \ref{sec:pareto_optimal_nash} to make a choice among the symmetric equilibria.
 Note that for any symmetric equilibrium $(\ms, \ms)$ in a symmetric game, the two players will always receive the same utility: $\util_1(\ms, \ms) = \util_2(\ms, \ms)$.
 Therefore, if we have two symmetric equilibria, with different utility vectors, then one will dominate the other.
 For example, if one symmetric equilibrium yields utility vector $(20,20)$ and another one yields utility vector $(10,10)$, then the first one dominates the second one.

 Now, a valid question would be what happens if this solution conflicts with the solution we discussed in Section \ref{sec:pareto_optimal_nash}.
 That is, what happens if a game is symmetric, but every symmetric equilibrium is dominated by a non-symmetric Nash equilibrium.
 For example, suppose we have a symmetric Nash equilibrium with utility vector $(10, 10)$ and a non-symmetric Nash equilibrium with utility vector $(20, 15)$.
-According to Section \ref{sec:pareto_optimal_nash} the players should choose the Pareto-optimal one, while we have discussed here that the players should choose the symmetric one.
+On the one hand, our discussion in Section \ref{sec:pareto_optimal_nash} told us that the players should choose the Pareto-optimal one, but on the other hand, we have just discussed in this section that the players should choose the symmetric one.

-We argue that in this situation the player should choose the symmetric Nash equilibrium.
+We argue that in this situation the players would typically choose the symmetric Nash equilibrium.
 To see this, note that because the game is symmetric, we know that there must also exist a third Nash equilibrium, with utility vector $(15, 20)$.
 This means that whenever player 1 reasons that he should choose the equilibrium with outcome $(20, 15)$, by the symmetry of the game, player~2 would reason that she should choose the third equilibrium, with outcome $(15, 20)$.
-Therefore, just as in Section \ref{sec:wrong_solutions} they would end up playing an entirely different strategy profile.
-So, in the end, the only Nash equilibrium they could end up playing, would be the symmetric one.
+Therefore, just as in Section \ref{sec:wrong_solutions} they would end up playing an entirely different strategy profile that typically wouldn't be a Nash equilibrium.\footnote{We're using the word `typically' here, because there may exist games in which the resulting strategy profile would actually still be a Nash equilibrium.} So, in the end, any Nash equilibrium they could actually end up playing, would have to be a symmetric one.

-The solution to the equilibrium selection problem for symmetric games is displayed in Algorithm~\ref{alg:opt_strategy_symm}.
-Unfortunately, however, this solution still does not solve the equilibrium selection \textit{completely}, even for symmetric games, because it may still happen that some symmetric game has multiple symmetric equilibria with exactly the same utility vector.
-Therefore, the last step, in which we select the symmetric equilibrium with maximum utility for the two players, may not yield a unique result.
+This, however, still does not solve the equilibrium selection \textit{completely}, even for symmetric games, because it may still happen that some symmetric game has multiple symmetric equilibria with exactly the same utility vector.
+If that set happens to be semi-factorizable, then we can just pick any random safe strategy.
+If it is not semi-factorizable, then we have to discard that entire set and pick the next best option, etcetera.
+This solution to the equilibrium selection problem for symmetric games is displayed in Algorithm~\ref{alg:opt_strategy_symm}.